How to start a career in cybersecurity? And how to become an expert?

-In short, I had a ton of technical experience before entering Cybersecurity.
+In short, I had a ton of technical and programming experience before entering Cybersecurity.

-Long version: As someone who was always fascinated by computers and technology, I have been coding since the age of 11 — starting in BASIC, Visual Basic and eventually moving up on the ladder to more sophisticated languages like C/C++, Java, PHP, and Python.
+Longer version: As someone who was always fascinated by computers and technology, I have been coding since the age of 11 — starting in BASIC, Visual Basic and eventually moving up on the ladder to more sophisticated languages like C/C++, Java, PHP, and Python.
 I remember my first computer being a leased Windows 95 with a 9" floppy disk slot — yes, that old.
-I was always fascinated by the technology powering those graphical dialog boxes, so-called Installation Wizards, webpages, Internet Explorer crashes, and I kept fiddling with these artifacts daily when using my PC.
-While my days were about developing simple marquee-laden HTML webpages in now-extinct Microsoft FrontPage, one of the largest turning points in my programming journey was introduction to Object Oriented Programming (OOP).
+I was always fascinated by the technology powering those graphical dialog boxes, so-called Installation Wizards, webpages, Internet Explorer crashes, and I started fiddling with these artifacts everyday during regular use of my PC.
+Most of my days were spent developing simple marquee-laden HTML webpages in the now-extinct Microsoft FrontPage.
+But one of the largest turning points in my programming journey was introduction to Object Oriented Programming (OOP).

 After reading a few pages of Kevin Mitnick and Bruce Schneier, and taking advanced college classes on Networking and Cybersecurity, I decided to jump ship to a related, yet entirely different field of technology.

 ** For technical geeks out there reading this, my first parental control Internet blocker was a very primitive Visual Basic GUI-based application which made use of the Windows ‘hosts’ file to redirect blocked (e.g. adult, social media, etc.) domain names to Google’s server — simply by remapping the DNS entry for the domain name.
 The “blocker” gave the parents the ability to add selected domains into a blacklist, which would eventually be printed to the permission-restricted ‘hosts’ file.